Constraining the nature of dark matter with the star formation history of the faintest Local Group dwarf galaxy satellites: Caveats

 \cite{brook14} quantified this by adding an individual ratio $M_*/M_{halo}$ to the NFW profile and asking how that would modify the mass distribution taking into account the effect of feedback associated with a given $M_*$ assembled in the halo, calibrated with a set of numerical hydrodynamical simulations of dwarf galaxy formation.

 Their corrected profile generally associates galaxies to higher infall masses than the standard NFW profile owing to the same effect that we have considered for the tidal shock argument -- the central density is reduced which corresponds effectively to lowering the concentration of the halo and therefore increasing the value of $M_{infall}$ that can be assigned.
 We estimate that on average the assigned infall mass would increase by a factor of 10, although large fluctuations can be expected on a case-by-case basis as there is not a simple linear relation between the flattening of the profile and other properties of the dwarfs such as the present-day stellar-to-halo mass.
 In any case the effect goes in the direction of allowing an earlier collapse redshift in the WDM models.
-As an example, we analyse the borderline cases of some MW classical dSphs: Sculptor would be hosted by a subhalo having an infall mass of $1.5\cdot10^{10}$ and Ursa Minor by a subhalo of $10^{10}$.
+As an example, we analyze the borderline cases of some MW classical dSphs: Sculptor would be hosted by a subhalo having an infall mass of $1.5\cdot10^{10}$ and Ursa Minor by a subhalo of $10^{10}$.
 Even the formation redshift for the 50\% criterion is now not problematic, becoming 2.39 in the 2~keV model, which is early enough, compared to the redshift when the galaxy formed 90\% of its stars, which is just below 2.
-Heavy halos fit the SFHs more easily and hence make the CDM and WDM scenarios less distinguishable by our method.